|

 State of Wisconsin |

-Release 24-02 |
+Release 26-01 |

 Changes can be reported timely or untimely.
-Agency workers must act promptly on all reported changes.
+Agency workers must act promptly on all reported information.
 If verification is requested, a minimum of 20 days must be allowed for the member to provide the verification.

 7 CFR 273.12(c)(1) waiver

-Following the report of a change, request verification from the member as soon as possible (see Section 1.2.1 Verification Introduction).
-To prevent “failure to act” agency QC errors, agency workers must act on reported changes within 10 days.
-As a best practice a worker should process the change as soon as possible and not wait until the 10th day.
+To prevent “failure to act” agency QC errors, agency workers must act on reported information within 10 days.
+As a best practice a worker should process the information as soon as possible and not wait until the 10th day.

-Example 1 | On June 19, Barry reported having a new job that started on June 9.
-The IM worker must request verification and allow Barry 20 days to provide it.
+| Example 1 | On June 19, Barry reported having a new job that started on June 9.
+The information about new job was unclear, due to not providing verification when reporting the change.
+The new job will bring his income above 130% FPL and the information is current (less than two calendar months old).
+Under unclear rule policy, the IM worker must request verification and allow Barry 20 days to provide it.
 If verification is requested on June 19, it will be due July 9.
 The IM worker will have time to process the verification and issue proper notice to Barry by adverse action in July.
 If the IM worker fails to act on the change by not requesting verification until June 30, Barry would have until July 20 to provide the verification, which is after adverse action.
 In this case, it is possible that August benefits would be in error due to IM worker failure to act promptly on the reported change. |

-Example 2 | Julie is certified for FoodShare from March through February.
-Julie calls and reports a new job on April 5.
-Julie’s IM agency requests verification of Julie’s employment, due April 25.
-Julie fails to provide verification by the due date and FoodShare closes effective May 30.
+| Example 2 | A reported change submitted on Julie’s SMRF is unclear and is required to be verified.
+Verification is requested for Julie’s employment, due April 25.
+Verification is not returned by the due date and FoodShare closes effective May 30.
 Julie provides the required verification on June 8.
-Julie’s FoodShare case reopens without requiring a new FoodShare application and prorates benefits from June 8 forward.
-Julie’s certification period remains the same March through February. |
+Julie’s FoodShare case reopens prorated from June 8 forward without requiring a new FoodShare application. |

-Example 3 | Pam’s FoodShare closes effective September 30 due to a pay increase at her job.
+| Example 3 | Pam’s FoodShare closes effective September 30 due to a verified pay increase at her job.
 Pam contacts the IM agency on October 8 to reapply for FoodShare.
 Pam reports a decrease in income due to a reduction in work hours.
-The IM agency informs Pam of the option to reapply for FoodShare or to provide verification reflective of the current circumstances to reopen FoodShare effective the date the verification is provided, as long as Pam meets program criteria.
+The IM agency informs Pam of the option to reapply for FoodShare or to provide verification reflective of the current circumstances to reopen FoodShare effective the date the verification and clear information is provided, as long as Pam meets program criteria.
 Pam chooses to provide verification and submits it on October 12.
 Pam’s FoodShare reopens with prorated benefits from October 12 forward. |

-Example 4 | Joan’s FoodShare closes effective October 31 as a result of a newly added roommate’s earned income.
+| Example 4 | Joan’s FoodShare closes effective October 31 as a result of a newly added roommate’s earned income.
 Joan contacts the IM agency on November 19 because the roommate moved out and Joan wants to reapply for FoodShare.
 The IM agency provides Joan the option of reapplying for FoodShare or reopening her FoodShare effective November 19.
 Joan chooses to reopen FoodShare without a new application.
-The IM agency removes the roommate from the case and re-determines a prospective estimate of Joan’s income and expenses.
+Joan also reports she now is responsible for her roommate’s share of the rent again.
+The IM agency removes the roommate from the case, updates the rent information and re-determines eligibility.
 FoodShare benefits are issued from November 19 forward. |

 7 CFR 273.2(f)(9)